b0mbays/continuously_casting_dashboards/README.md

 continuously_casting_dashboards:
   logging_level: warning #Required: Set the logging level - debug/info/warning (default is 'warning' - try 'debug' for debugging)
   cast_delay: 45 #Required: Time (in seconds) for casting checks between each device.
-  start_time: "06:30" #Required: Start time of the casting window (format: "HH:MM")
+  start_time: "07:00" #Optional: Global start time of the casting window (format: "HH:MM") - Default is set to "07.00" and can be individually overwritten per device below.
-  end_time: "02:00" #Required: End time of the casting window (format: "HH:MM") and must be after "00:00"
+  end_time: "01:00" #Optional: Global end time of the casting window (format: "HH:MM") and must be after "00:00".
+Default is set to "01.00" and can be individually overwritten per device below.
   devices:
     "<Display_Name": #Required: Display name of your device.
 Find this on the actual device's settings or inside the Google Home app.
         dashboard_url: "<Dashboard_URL>" #Required: Dashboard URL to be casted (This must be the local IP address of your HA instance, not homeassistant.local)
-    "<Display_Name":
+        volume: <Volume> #Optional: Volume to set the display.
+(Default is 5)
+        start_time: "<Start_Time>" #Optional: Set the start time for this device
+        end_time: "<End_Time>" #Optional: Set the end time for this device "<Display_Name":
         dashboard_url: "<Dashboard_URL>"
+        volume: <Volume>
+        start_time: "<Start_Time>"
+        end_time: "<End_Time>"

-    #You can then add more devices repeating the above format
+    #You can then add more devices repeating the above format:

     # Examples:
     # "Office display":
     #   dashboard_url: "http://192.168.12.104:8123/nest-dashboard/default_view?kiosk"
+    #   volume: 7
+    #   start_time: "06.00"
+    #   end_time: "18.00"
     # "Kitchen display":
     #   dashboard_url: "http://192.168.12.104:8123/kitchen-dashboard/default_view?kiosk"
+    #   volume: 9
+    #   start_time: "06.00"
+    #   end_time: "22.00"
     # "Basement display":
     #   dashboard_url: "http://192.168.12.104:8123/nest-dashboard/default_view?kiosk"
+    #   volume: 4
+    #   start_time: "18.00"
+    #   end_time: "03.00"
 ```